 As always, the band was well-prepared for this project, with photos lined up and a general idea in place when they reached out.
 But as per also usual, we also learned a ton during our worksessions and meetings, about what actually worked, what didn't, and what could be applied where, and so on.

 Furthermore, it's no secret that the guys from LLNN are generally some nerdy dudes who loves everything that's the slightest video-gamey and the least bit sci-fi.
-If you are one of those as well, you might already have connected the dots, that the album title is a direct referrence to the eponymous unmaykr gun from the 2016 Doom Eternal video game - meaning all I had to do was blast either edition of the album on my speakers, play a little DOOM (for science!), and I was there in terms of inspiration!
+If you are one of those as well, you might already have connected the dots, that the album title is a direct referrence to the eponymous unmaykr gun from the 2016 Doom Eternal video game - meaning all I had to do was blast either edition of the album on my speakers, play a little DOOM (for WORK!), and I was there in terms of inspiration!
+The DOOM style boomer shooter games are btw. totally among of my favourites!

-But to be a little more concise, inspiration has been drawn from everything from the visual styles from sci-fi movies/movie posters in the likes of Alien, Predator, Terminator, to the iconical directional styles and compositions of Stanley Kubric or John Carpenter, to retro video games like (obviously) Doom, Commander Keen (beleive it or not), Metroid, Halo, and (again) Alien, where "void", "empty", "dark", "suffocating" was among the defining words.
+But to be a little more concise in terms of inspiration, it has been drawn from everything from the visual styles from sci-fi movies/movie posters in the likes of Alien, Predator, Terminator, to the iconical directional styles and compositions of Stanley Kubric or John Carpenter, to retro video games like (obviously) Doom, Commander Keen (beleive it or not), Metroid, Halo, and (again) Alien, where "void", "empty", "dark", "suffocating" was among the defining words.

 But more than that, a lot of the ressources and ideas was the same ressources we already had created beforehand.
 From the beginning LLNN have had a strong visual profile, but if you put up the LLNN albums side by side, they seemingly won't have much in common.
 A planet, a jelly fish, a chair at a beach and now a frozen something in the voids of outer space.
 They do have some elements drawing them together, and those silver linings are definitely intensional.